mattxwang/world.ac/README.md

 ### Quick Pointers

 * Our production-ready version of the website is stored in `stable`, which is available for viewing at [world.ac](http://world.ac).
-* Our testing-but-stable version of the website is stored in `master`, which is available for viewing on [my webserver](http://matthewwang.me/wac).
+* Our testing-but-stable version of the website is stored in `master`.
+It's viewable on our webserver, but for development purposes only.
 * All other branches are not officially available on the web.
 Instead, you'll have to build and run them yourself.
 Refer to our setup section for more information.

 ### Notes for the Media Department/Website Sub-Department